mendix/docs/content/studio-how-to/pages-how-to-configure-list.md

 ## 4 Configuring the List

 The page is created, now you need to configure it.
-You need to connect data to the list first.
+First of all, you need to connect data to the list.
 Do the following:

 1. Select the list view and click the **Entity** option in its properties: